vilda/le/README.md

 -  *packets_recv* number of packets received since last record
 -  *err_in* number of errors while receiving
 -  *err_out* number of errors while sending
--  *drop_in* number of incomming packets which were dropped
+-  *drop_in* number of incoming packets which were dropped
--  *drop_out* number of outgoing packets which were sropped
+-  *drop_out* number of outgoing packets which were dropped

 Disk IO
 -------